Trauma Disorder

 Understanding these symptoms and categories helps to identify and diagnose trauma and stressor-related disorders accurately.

-Types of Trauma Disorder:
+Types of Trauma Disorder

-Post-Traumatic Stress Disorder (PTSD):
+Post-Traumatic Stress Disorder (PTSD)

 Acute stress disorder is similar to PTSD, but symptoms must be present from 3 days to 1 month.
 If symptoms persist beyond one month, the individual meets the criteria for PTSD.

-Adjustment Disorders:
+Adjustment Disorders

 Unlike PTSD and acute stress disorder, adjustment disorder does not have specific symptom criteria.
 Symptoms must relate to the stressor and impair functioning disproportionately.
-Classification modifiers include depressed mood, anxiety, mixed anxiety and depressed mood, disturbance of conduct, mixed disturbance of emotions and conduct, or unspecified, depending on the individual's symptoms.
+Classification modifiers include depressed mood, anxiety, mixed anxiety, and depressed mood, disturbance of conduct, mixed disturbance of emotions and conduct, or unspecified, depending on the individual's symptoms.

-Disinhibited Social Engagement Disorder:
+Disinhibited Social Engagement Disorder

-Disinhibited Social Engagement Disorder (DSED) is observed in children who display overly familiar behavior with strangers, lacking fear or caution.
+Disinhibited Social Engagement Disorder (DSED) is observed in children who display overly familiar behaviour with strangers, lacking fear or caution.
 DSED can result from social neglect, frequent changes in caregivers, or limited ability to form attachments.

-Reactive Attachment Disorder:
+Reactive Attachment Disorder

-Prolonged Grief Disorder:
+Prolonged Grief Disorder

-Unspecified Trauma and Stressor Related Disorder:
+Unspecified Trauma and Stressor-Related Disorder

 An unspecified trauma and stressor-related disorder diagnosis is used when there is inadequate information for a specific diagnosis.
 It encompasses symptoms associated with trauma-related disorders that cause distress and impairment but do not meet full diagnostic criteria.